loverajoel/jstips/_posts/en/2016-02-02-create-range-0...n-easily-using-one-line.md

 Array.apply(null, {length: N}).map(Number.call, Number);
 ```

-Lets break down this line into parts.We know how "call" function works in javascript.So in "call" first argument will be context and from second arguments , it will be list of arguments of function on which we are calling "call" function.
+Lets break down this line into parts.We know how "call" function works in javascript.So in "call" first argument will be context and from second arguments, it will be list of arguments of function on which we are calling "call" function.

 ```js
 function add(a,b){